4.1 Jurisdiction

 A student may request permission to take more than the normal course load during second, third, or fourth year if the student is registered in a dual degree program or there are other circumstances deemed exceptional.
 Students should speak to an Academic Advisor about their plan to ensure they are able to manage the work associated with an increased course load.

-Such permission should be requested from the Associate Dean, Undergraduate (or delegate) via an Academic Advisor.
+Such permission must be requested from the Associate Dean, Undergraduate (or delegate) via an Academic Advisor.

 4.4.4 Arts and Science Minors